 (a) A vehicle shall be driven as nearly as practicable entirely within a single lane and shall not be moved from such lane until the driver has first ascertained that such movement can be made with safety.

-In many cases, the driver of the vehicle that causes the crash will be cited for a traffic violation.
+In many cases, the driver of the vehicle who causes the crash will be cited for a traffic violation.
 However, it is not necessary for the driver to receive a citation for the accident for them to be held liable for the accident and the injuries it causes.

-- Traumatic brain injuries
+- Traumatic brain injuries (TBIs)

-- Lacerations to face
+- Lacerations to the face

-- Fractures to legs, arms and rubs
+- Fractures to the legs, arms and ribs